ibexa/documentation-developer/docs/guide/content_management.md

 ---
-description: Locations hold any published Content items and can be used to control visibility.
+description: Locations hold published Content items and can be used to control visibility.
 ---

 # Content management